FORAYS

 - Do not wander off on your own

-- Do not smoke cigarettes or cannabis during forays due to fire hazard
+- Do not smoke vapes, cigarettes or cannabis during forays due to fire hazard and second hand smoke

 - Consumption of alcohol, cannabis or other intoxicants is not permitted during forays